 Engineered crash barriers and crash gate systems have been designed to withstand crashes but have not been physically tested for durability.
 Engineers will use tools such as computer modeling to best judge how large an impact a barrier will be able to withstand.
 These will still be designed to meet the standards, but they are not as proven without physical testing.

-A rated barrier will have been tested with a received rating from an accredited testing official while following ASTM F2656 guidelines.
+An A-rated barrier will have been tested with a received rating from an accredited testing official while following ASTM F2656 guidelines.
 Rated barriers will have a solid expectation of performance during any crash applications.

 “Tested” is a general term that organizations should be careful of as their “crash tested” designation may not be up to the ASTM standard unless otherwise stated.
-Ensure that if you are seeking an ASTM approved test, that the barrier or gate manufacturer has ready access to certification along with the data of exactly what occurred during the testing process.
+Ensure that if you are seeking an ASTM-approved test, that the barrier or gate manufacturer has ready access to certification along with the data of exactly what occurred during the testing process.

 Those looking to implement a crash-tested barrier for their perimeter will often find a satisfactory product rating with a similar DoD “L” rating, which is equivalent to the ASTM standard.
 So, a rating of L-3 should be equivalent to the P-1 rating.

 The same will be true of the “K” ratings (DoD) and the “M” ratings (ASTM).
 These K and M ratings are both used to identify a standard weighted vehicle being used for the test of 15,000 lbs.

 Need the best physical security for your facility?
 Contact B&B Roadway Security Solutions to get started on improving security for your organization.